 2. Avoid touching your eyes, nose and mouth.

 3. Cover your cough.

-4. Stay at home if you feel unwell (we now allow unlimited makeups)
+4. Stay at home if you feel unwell, follow self-evaluation guidelines (unlimited makeups)

 5. Limit the number of people in your family coming to watch the swim lesson